ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak5005-o/datasheet.md

 ##### Current Consumption

 The RAK5005-O is designed for **low-power IoT products** and the power supply uses a low grounding current regulator.
-When there is no module on RAK5005-O, the **leakage current is lower than 2 µA**.
-With MCU and sensor on it, the sleep current is **lower than 10 µA**.
-When the LoRa module is transmitting, the current may reach **130 mA**.
+When there is no module on RAK5005-O, the **leakage current is lower than 2&nbsp;µA**.
+With MCU and sensor on it, the sleep current is **lower than 10&nbsp;µA**.
+When the LoRa module is transmitting, the current may reach **130&nbsp;mA**.

 | **Conditions**                                      | **Current** | **Unit** |
 | --------------------------------------------------- | ----------- | -------- |